andrejs2/ARSO-Weather-Conditions-RSS-Feed-Parser/README.md

 ## Installation

 **Manual Installation:**
-   - Copy the contents of the `custom_components/arso_weather_conditions` directory into your Home Assistant's `custom_components` folder.
+   - Copy the contents of the `custom_components/arso_weather_conditions` directory into your Home Assistant's `custom_components/` folder.
    - Restart Home Assistant.

 ## Configuration